 Home » Parent PLUS Loans

 Do Parent PLUS Loans Qualify for PSLF?
-Pre- and Post-2025 Strategies
+Pre- and Post-OBBBA Strategies

 The Public Service Loan Forgiveness (PSLF) program offers borrowers a repayment relief option in exchange for service in the public sector.
 After 10 years of working for a qualifying employer, borrowers get a nice “thank you” from the federal government in the form of student loan forgiveness.
 Your remaining loan balance after making 120 qualifying payments is discharged, tax-free.

 It’s the most generous program offered.
 But do Parent PLUS Loans qualify for PSLF?
 They do, but it requires some action to meet eligibility first.
-Additionally, new changes coming in 2025 impact the options Parent PLUS borrowers have.
+Additionally, new changes under the One Big Beautiful Bill Act (OBBBA) impact the options Parent PLUS borrowers have.

 Read on to learn more about how to qualify for PSLF as a parent and what to know moving forward.